Mifuko is a member of WFTO and we work in accordance with Fair Trade principles.

 Mifuko helps artisans to improve their skills.

 Mifuko trains the artisan groups during weekly meetings.
-Mifuko works together with the groups for product development and quality improvement issues including better finishing skills.
+Mifuko works together with the groups on product development and quality improvement issues including better finishing skills.
 These activities help the artisans to improve the quality of their work and develop their business.

 9. Promoting Fair Trade